 Our administrative officer cover letter sample illustrates what you might include in the middle part.

 My commercial experience is also something that I bring to any set.
 While studying for my Business Administration bachelor’s degree, I redesigned the university’s procurement process to centralize supplier selection while broadening product choice.
-Getting a better deal with fewer suppliers on more products proved better than doing individual “spot buy” deals — this fascination with procurement led to a 7% saving for equipment on my latest documentary series.
+Getting a better deal with fewer suppliers on more products proved better than doing individual “spot buy” deals – this fascination with procurement led to a saving on 7% for equipment on my latest documentary series.

 What’s left for the final paragraph of your cover letter is to end on a confident, upbeat note that nudges hiring managers in the direction of getting back to you.
 It must gently, but firmly, beg not to be ignored by encouraging a response.